CasAndreu/null-effects-happiness/README.md

 The ./data/ directory contains the necessary data to replicate the tables presented in the appendix of the paper.

 ## Code
-The ./code/ directory contains separate scripts to replicate tables of each study presented in the appendix of the article.
+The ./code/ directory contains separate scripts to replicate tables of each Study presented in the appendix of the article.

 ## Models
-The ./models/ directory contains the main effects models to replicate figure 1 of the paper.
+The ./models/ directory contains the main effects models to replicate Figure 1 of the paper.

 ## Figures
-The ./figures/ directory contains the scripts to replicate figure 1 in the article.
+The ./figures/ directory contains the scripts to replicate Figure 1 in the article.

 ## Plots
-The ./plots/ directory contains a copy of figure 1.
+The ./plots/ directory contains a copy of Figure 1.